zahiruldu/global.hackathon/TEAMS.md

 ## What's cooking?

-We still quite haven't decided what to do but we have some good ideas.
-Stay tuned :)
+We have deviced quite the project for this hackathon!
+We will be using the MEAN stack.
+It'll be a project that will both delight and it will have a surprise twist at the end!
+I can't wait to show you guys what we have in store.

 ---------------------------------------